 Season 13 was considered even worse than season 12, depending on who you asked.
 Combine the Brenchel-centric editing during the entire season, the boring people cast as sacrificial lambs for the Creator's Pet to win, and the obvious riggings.
 What amazing luck that the second Rachel and Jordan are in trouble and might actually go out, the Head of Household is forced to open Pandora's Box, introduces a twist that mysteriously benefits them (and only them!), the veto challenge is a carbon copy of the first head of household competition, and the next head of household competition is a rehash from the previous season (Which has been done before) but one that Rachel described as having done well at a couple days before the feeds.
 Wow Rachel, what AMAZING luck.
 A lot of people actually Rage Quit the season because it was pretty much spelled out that the producers wanted one of the "Veterans" to win.
 The fact that Rachel even said that they were promised jury says a lot.

 And then we come to Season 15 which is either regarded as one of the better seasons or an example of this.
-It didn't help that most of the likable characters were voted off early, and the rest of the cast was either racist or unlikable.
-The editing favoured Mc Cranda and Aaryn though once the editors realized how popular Judd was, he became a bit of a creatorsPet too.
-The other things said about this season probably shouldn't tbe said here.
+It didn't help that most of the likable characters were voted off early, and the rest of the cast was either racist, unlikable or at best, polarizing.
+The editing favored Mc Cranda and Aaryn though once the editors realized how popular Judd was, he became a bit of a creatorsPet too.
+The other things said about this season probably shouldn't be said here.